homeassistant-extras/adguard-card/README.md

 The card is fully configurable through the card editor, allowing you to customize:

-- Pi-hole device selection (single or multiple)
+- AdGuard device selection (single or multiple)
 - Card title and icon
 - Custom actions for statistics, info panels, and control buttons